Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 * Launch (Used by default, more compatible)
 * Deus EXE (More features, less compatible)
 	* Note: Not compatible with XP, older version that is included in files.
+* UE1 Launch (Relatively new, needs testing but promising.
+Uses borderless windows by default)

 ### Video Renderers;
 * Nglide (3dfx emulator)